corbindavenport/noplugin/README.md

 ---------------------------------------------------------
 __New in NoPlugin 2.0:__
+* Fixed bug where download notifications would appear for files not downloaded by NoPlugin

+__New in NoPlugin 2.0:__
 * QuickChrome is now NoPlugin!
 * Added support for RealPlayer and Windows Media Player content.
 * Automatically opens content unsupported by the browser in a media player.